 6. Name the Messenger, and set a date for its expiration.
 Click to send expiration reminders to recipients, if desired.

 7. Customize the appearance and functionality of the Messenger.
 By default, the “Custom” Messenger style is selected, allowing for the selection of specific features and options to be available to the Messenger recipient.
 Pre-defined template choices are also available for specific Messenger functionality, such as inviting the recipient to update metadata on the assets, or sharing images for download.
+For details on these settings, see Messenger Templates and Configuration.

 If downloading originals is enabled for assets with files in Cold Storage, the Messenger will be queued while the originals are restored to Active Storage, then send automatically once the restore is complete.